 We are theory-oriented with a deep empirical interest in languages.
 One of the outstanding characteristics of this department is our commitment to a wide range of approaches to the study of language.
 Interdisciplinary, interdepartmental study is encouraged, and students regularly work with faculty in several other departments.

-Students are expected to become active researchers as soon as possible after their arrival here.
+Graduate students are expected to become active researchers as soon as possible after their arrival here.
 Many students come with strong undergraduate training in linguistics, or with a Master's degree; others come with strong training in fields such as philosophy, mathematics, or a particular language or language group.

 The faculty are involved in synchronic and diachronic research on languages from around the world.
-These varied interests are reflected in the topics of the dissertations that have been written in the Department.
+These varied interests are reflected in the range of topics of the dissertations that have been written in the Department.